zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Service level

-We guarantee no minimal availability of our Services.
-However by purchasing a service tier you might be eligible for a SLA, please consult the pricing page for details.
-During previously announced maintenance work and in cases of force majeure the services shall be considered fully available for the aforementioned calculation.

-If the guaranteed level of availability is not achieved due to failures, you may demand a pro-rata credit note for the duration of said failures for the services you use that have been affected.
-Such a credit note must be requested in writing within 10 days of the end of the quarter, may only be used to book services in the future and will in no case be paid as a cash equivalent.
-No further guarantees are provided.
+Customers with a Subscription may be eligible for a SLA as outlined in our [Service Level Description](service-level-description).

 ### Inclusion of third parties

-We may include third parties in the provision of our services, which may in turn require you to accept additional conditions (i.e. for payment processing).
+We may include third parties in the provision of our services.
+See our [Privacy Policy](privacy-policy) and our [Data Processing Agreement](data-processing-agreement) for more information.

 ## Your obligations